Sojamann/neo4j-uploader/readme.md

-  -d DATABASE, --database DATABASE      The database to connect to ... defaults to 'neo4j' -f FILE, --file FILE                  The json file with the graph description --no-prior-clear                      Do not clear the neo4j database prior to creating the graph
+  -d DATABASE, --database DATABASE      The database to connect to ... defaults to 'neo4j' -f FILE, --file FILE                  The json file with the graph description --no-prior-clear                      Do not clear the neo4j database prior to creating the graph --non-encrypted                       Tell the neo4j driver to not encrypt the data

 ```